 Summary

 These oversized cargo planes almost look fake, but they’re not.
-The unusual shape of both the Boeing Dreamlifter and the Airbus Beluga are designed to maximize cargo space for aircraft parts.
+The unusual shape of both the Boeing Dreamlifter and the Airbus Beluga is designed to maximize cargo space for aircraft parts.

 What would you like to know about aviation?
 Tell us in the comments below.